 Beyond the Twin Cities, independent rock climbing gyms can be found in Rochester, Monticello and at universities in Winona, Mankato, Bemidji, Collegeville and Moorhead.

 Water Park, Zoos & Indoor Playgrounds

-Zoos in Minnesota are an all-weather destination.
-In particular, the Tropics Trail at the Minnesota Zoo in Apple Valley keeps the animals—and their human visitors—warm year-round, and hosts a tropical beach party complete with giant sandbox every February.
+Zoos in Minnesota are all-weather destinations.
+In particular, the Tropics Trail at the Minnesota Zoo in Apple Valley keeps the animals—and their human visitors—warm year-round, and hosts a tropical beach party complete with a giant sandbox every February.
 Penguins, snow monkeys and various sea creatures are also on view indoors.
 In St. Paul, the Marjorie McNeely Conservatory at Como Park is another popular tropical escape.

 Kids still have some energy to burn?
 In the Twin Cities area, towns including Maple Grove, Eagan, Edina, Chanhassen, Ham Lake, Minnetonka and several others have indoor playgrounds that range from standard to spectacular.
 Most charge a daily fee of $4-$9 per child depending on the location; babies and parents are usually free.
 Elsewhere in the state, similar play areas can be found in Winona, Rochester and Detroit Lakes.

 Farmers Markets & Food Trucks

 If you think food trucks and farmers markets are closed until spring, think again.
 In St. Paul, Seventh Street Truck Park brings the joys—and quirks—of a summer road trip indoors, with trucks and trailers serving pizza, tacos and ice cream sandwiches in a campsite setting, complete with picnic tables and repurposed porta-potties.